Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 "Yeah.
 An’ they’re *almost* as weird as you!"

-"Well...okay.
+"Well... okay.
 What *do* they do?"

-"Uh...lemme pull up something quick."
+"Uh... lemme pull up something quick."

 Urgug made a heaving sound, and settled down on the deck with a *thump,* a motley collection of impatient hues shimmering all over him.
 "Now is not the time to decide to change which ceremony we are doing."